Instructions to Author

 The journal publishes research articles, review articles and research notes.

-Authors submitting the Review article manuscript must provide the Curriculum Vitae of all authors
+Authors submitting the Review article manuscript must provide the Curriculum Vitae of the corresponding and first authors

 - All authors must be listed in the contributor list when submitting the manuscript in the online submission system.